MuLancer/APEuro/country/Britain.md

      Republic: Commonwealth
      called: Lord Protector
      essentially it's just a military dictatorship governed by Cromwell
+ - Religion: Puritan
+   - banned sports, closed theaters, and censored the press.
+He extended religious toleration to all groups except Catholics and even welcomed the immigation of Jews.
  - Warfare
    - Leveller
    - Ireland (put down with incredible brutality)